ordina-jworks/ordina-jworks.github.io/_posts/2018-09-26-Inter-service-communication.md

 * `@Headers`: is defining the request headers that come with the request.

 # The builder
-OpenFeign provides us with a builder like pattern to build up our clients.
+OpenFeign provides us with a builder like pattern for our clients.
-When we want to customize, we just add our own custom classes to the builder.
+When we want to customize, we just add our own customization to the builder.
-First off, let's create a bean of our client and return a OpenFeign builder.
+To see the builder at work, let's create a bean of our client and return a Feign builder.
 It's important to let the builder know which client he has to target for communication.
 The second parameter is most likely the base url where all the requests begin.
 Get your urls from the yml or properties file with the help of `@Value`.